Data management and privacy practices for DocuSign eSignature

 - Authentication method

-DocuSign’s employee logical access authorization chain requires direct manager approval, application/data source owner approval, and, in cases of sensitive applications and data sources, security management approval.
-Access to critical applications and data sources is removed at employee termination and is reviewed to verify that appropriate and current access levels are maintained.
+DocuSign’s personnel logical access authorization chain requires direct manager approval, application/data source owner approval, and, in cases of sensitive applications and data sources, security management approval.
+Access to critical applications and data sources is removed at personnel termination and is reviewed to verify that appropriate and current access levels are maintained.
 DocuSign is ISO 27001 certified and maintains formal policies and procedures for access control.

-We maintain a list of the subprocessors that we employ, including the activities and services performed and their country location.
+We maintain a list of the subprocessors that we use as part of our products and services, including the activities and services performed by such subprocessors and their country location.

 Training and awareness

-We developed annual privacy and security training content that’s mandatory for all employees to complete.
-These trainings are tracked through our Learning Management System to ensure completion.
-We also provide periodic privacy and security reinforcements for employees to reinforce data privacy and data security best practices.
+We require annual privacy and security training that’s mandatory for all DocuSign personnel.
+These trainings are actively tracked and regularly reviewed to help ensure compliance and relevance for our business activities.
+We also deliver periodic privacy and security communications to supplement required trainings, further reinforcing data privacy and data security best practices.

 Governance and accountability